Bible Read Throughs

 That was a morning conversation, and he had the day off, so I left for work.
 When I came back for lunch he had almost finished reading Genesis!
 And by that evening he was through Exodus.
 Soon he was carrying his Bible to work.
 As the shift radio dispatcher he was at a desk all day—reading when he could—and was quoting lively texts to his amazed military police buddies.
 He finished reading the whole Bible by the end of the second month.

-Since watching John take off, I’ve used this partnership read-through approach with dozens of others, one or two men at a time.
-The simple structure formed when I was on staff at a church in Boise.
-I invited a friend, Way, to join me in a read-through.
-He was a new believer, and hungry.
-It worked.
-His spiritual life prospered.
-Others in our young adult singles group saw the change and spontaneously took up reading partnerships themselves.
-Even though it was never a formal ministry activity.
+I’ve continued with this partnership read-through approach over the years, with one or two men at a time.
+The “method” got started when I was a singles group pastor at a church in Idaho.
+I invited a man, Way, to join me in a read-through.
+He was a young believer and ready to grow.
+It worked—his spiritual life took off!
+And others in our singles group saw the change in him.
+A few even started their own reading partnerships—which was a discovery to me!
+Reading can prosper even without becoming a formal ministry activity.
+Basic spiritual hunger makes it go.

-Two weeks ago I began another partnership read-through.
-Chris, my fellow-reader, is a 19-year-old in the college ministry I lead.
-He grew up in a Christian home, but until six months ago was mostly indifferent to spiritual concerns.
-But after sharing in an early morning Bible study for a few weeks, he asked for another study.
-I proposed a read-through together.
+Two weeks ago I started another partnership read-through.
+Chris, my reading partner, is a 19-year-old in a singles group I’m leading.
+He grew up in a Christian home but until six months ago he was spiritually indifferent.
+Yet he came alive as we did an early morning Bible study for a few weeks.
+And he asked for another study, so I proposed doing a fast Bible read-through.

-The rules are simple.
-We selected a date for completing the project (in this case, four months later).
-We meet every Tuesday morning for an hour.
-We start with a few minutes of general sharing and then start to read verses aloud.
-These are random verses we’ve underlined during our week of separate reading.
-We rarely overlap in our Bible selections since we read at an individual pace.
-We exchange honors each week on who reads first, and that person gets to read as many verses as possible in ten minutes.
-A timer goes off and the partner gets to read.
-A key feature that surprises many is that we just read aloud, verbatim, the whole time.
-With no explanations or efforts to apply the verses.
-We just identify our target verses so the partner can track and see the context.
+The functions are simple.
+We selected a date for completing the project—in just four months.
+Then we meet every Tuesday morning for an hour.
+The time starts with a few minutes of catching up, and then we read verses aloud—one of us reading all our verses at a time.
+The verses are picked randomly from among the verses we’ve underlined during our individual reading.
+We rarely overlap in our selections since we read at a personal pace.
+We swap honors each week on who reads first, and that person gets to read as many verses as possible in ten minutes.
+A timer goes off and then the partner gets to read.
+A key feature that surprises many is that we read aloud, verbatim, the whole time.
+No explanations or efforts to apply the verses are allowed.
+We just note our target verses so the partner can track and see the context.
 We never finish all the verses we’ve underlined, but it doesn’t matter.
 The idea is to share some wealth!
-After the twenty minutes of the reading exchange we share some personal updates and pray for each other.
-It may sound modest—an hour or less—but it’s very strong.
-The highlight of my week.
+After our reading exchange we share some personal updates and pray for each other.
+It sounds modest—kept to just an hour—but it’s very strong.
+And it’s the highlight of our respective weeks.

 The Dynamics

-One aim is to read the Bible for flow—the way we read any good book.
-I usually start my day reading for thirty or forty minutes.
-Other times work too.
-I also look at free evenings or Saturdays as a “chance” to read.
+One benefit comes from reading the Bible in flow, the way we read any good book.
+I usually start my day reading for thirty to forty minutes.
+Other times of day work too.
+I also use free evenings or Saturdays as added read slots.
 It’s never a duty.
-In fact, if we give the Spirit some room to work the reading times become unique spiritual pleasures.
-Last Thursday, for example, Chris read for five hours, as he would if he had a great book and spare time.
+In fact, if we give the Spirit room to work the reading times can be unique spiritual pleasures.
+Last Thursday, for example, Chris read for five hours.
+As he would if he had a great book and spare time.
 Which, of course, he had on both counts!
+This doesn’t dismiss close Bible study.
+They complement each other.

-As I mentioned already, partners each read at a personal pace, so we rarely share verses from the same Bible sections.
+As I mentioned already, partners read at a personal pace, so we rarely share verses from the same part of the Bible.
 That’s not a problem since we aren’t doing a study.
-In fact, it’s great as we get a double exposure to every section of the Bible.
+In fact, we enjoy getting a double exposure to every section of the Bible.
+Instead we just keep the end date.

-The one essential task is to underline the texts we pick.
-It’s our only homework.
-So, in our meetings we read some of these selected passages without offering any commentary or reasons for the selection.
+The one essential task is to underline the texts we pick as our only “homework.”
+So, in our meetings we read some of these selected passages without offering any commentary or reasons for the selections.
 Yet the verses we pick soon display our hearts!

 We selected a completion date that would challenge us.
-It uses some of our discretionary time but not much.
+It uses some of our discretionary time but it’s not a chore.
 I start the day with my reading—as a practical, “seek first the kingdom of God.”
 I also look for longer reading stretches whenever I can to catch more of the storyline in flow.
 As a sidebar note: I encourage first-time readers to skim sections that are repetitive or technical—Old Testament law lists, genealogies, and the like.
 Follow the narrative for now and come back to those items later on.
+One key insight: get rid of “guilt-based” reading!

 Some Questions